RouteFormer: A Transformer-Based Routing Framework for Autonomous Vehicles: Results

 \subsection{Decoder Functionality}

 After confirming the system could solve the TSP, we conducted a second test.
 Here, starting and stopping points in each area were fixed, and the problem was treated as a pure TSP by the Concorde solver.
 The challenge here was in defining the edge matrix $E$, explained in Section~\ref{sec:ProblemFormulation}.
 Concorde can only provide solutions when the provided $E$ is symmetric with integer elements.
 However, $E$ in this test was not symmetric and the its elements were all float numbers due to map normalization, as described in Section~\ref{subsec: Map}.
 To address that, the elements of $E$ were scaled by 100 and rounded.
-Moreover, $E$ was symmetrisized using the method described in \cite{symmetricisation}.
+Moreover, $E$ was symmetrized using the method described in \cite{symmetricisation}.
+Note that it has been proven in~\cite{symmetricisation} that using the symmetrization method described preserves optimality.
+Specifically, the optimal solution to the newly obtained symmetric problem is also optimal for the original asymmetric problem.
+This guarantees that the Concorde solution would represent the true optimal solution and can therefore be treated as a ground truth.

 On the other hand, the same setup was applied in the RL environment, where the network was expected to learn the correct starting point, resulting in a $0\%$ optimality gap.
-The results, shown in Fig.~\ref{TA_P1_Results}, indicate that the agent successfully learned to solve the TSP under this constraint.
-Toward the end of the training, the model even produced slightly better results, reflected as a negative optimality gap in Fig.~\ref{TA_P1_Results}.
+The results, shown in \figurename~\ref{TA_P1_Results}, indicate that the agent successfully learned to solve the TSP under this constraint.
+Unlike the pure TSP test (\figurename~\ref{TA_P1_Results}), the agent achieved $0\%$ optimality gap in this test as having two decoders helped the agent better capture and comprehend the problem.
+Toward the end of the training, the model even produced slightly better results, reflected as a negative optimality gap in \figurename~\ref{TA_P1_Results}.
 This slight improvement is due to the approximations described earlier, which had to be done to obtain a solution from Concorde.
 The distances in the edge weight matrix (i.e., the distances from the exit point to the starting point) are